NicholasTranquilli/LOS/README.md

 - :triangular_flag_on_post: Next item in development

 # Build And Run Instructions

+Running the build script will give you info on any missing packages you may need.

 - Build and Run BIOSBootloader with Kernel (from root directory "LOS/"):
 ```bash
 ./buildBIOS.sh